Skip to main content

 # scope="mcp:read mcp:write"

-The MCP client fetches the Protected Resource Metadata to discover which authorization server to use:
+The MCP client fetches the Protected Resource Metadata to find which authorization server to use:

 {